kgcdream2019/GasStation-for-BSC/README.md

-# gasstation-express
+# gasstation-express for binance smart chain mainnet
-A Lightweight Ethereum Gas Price Oracle for Anyone Running a Full Node
+A Lightweight Ethereum Gas Price Oracle for BSC mainet

-This is a simple gas price oracle that can be used if you are running a local geth or parity node.
+This is a simple gas price oracle that can be used on binance smart chain mainnet.
 It will look at gasprices over the last 200 blocks and provide gas price estimates based on the minimum gas price accepted in a percentage of blocks.

+it is similar as gasnow on etherreum blockchain

 usage: python3 gasExpress.py